Connecting Additional Axonius Collector Nodes

 Once you confirm the action:

-• All the adapter connections that use the selected Axonius node are removed.
+• All the adapter connections that use the selected Axonius compute node are removed.

-• The status of the instance is marked as Deactivated.
+• The status of the compute node is marked as Deactivated.

-You can reactivate a node using the Instance drawer.
+You can reactivate a node using the Manage Nodes drawer.

 To reactivate a deactivated node:

-1. From the Instances page, click on a node which is not currently active.
-The Instance drawer opens.
+1. From the Manage Nodes page, click on a node which is not currently active.
+The Manage Nodes drawer opens.

 2. Click the Actions button and choose Reactivate.
 The system asks you to confirm your action.
-Once confirmed, the status of the selected Axonius collector node(s) is updated as Activated.
+Once confirmed, the status of the selected Axonius Compute node(s) is updated as Activated.

-1. From the Instances page, click on a node.
-The Instance drawer opens.
+2. From the Manage Nodes page, click on a node (not the primary node).
+The Manage Nodes drawer opens.

-To allow you to manage your Instances better you can rename the Instances as well as the Hostnames
+To allow you to manage your Nodes better you can rename the Nodes as well as the Hostnames

-1. From the Instances page, click on an Instance.
+1. From the Manage Nodes page, click on a Node.

-2. The instance drawer is displayed.
-You can rename the Instance Name or Hostname.
+2. The Manage Nodes drawer is displayed.
+You can rename the Node Name or Hostname.

 The Hostname field should not include spaces or special characters.

-1. From the Instances page, click on an Instance.
+1. From the Manage Nodes page, click on a Node.

-2. The instance drawer opens and displays instance performance metrics.
+2. The Manage Nodes drawer opens and displays node performance metrics.

 3. The following performance metrics are displayed: